utkarshh-singh/fall-fest-2025-website/CODE_OF_CONDUCT.md

 <section class="card">
   <h2 id="unacceptable">Unacceptable Behavior</h2>
   <div class="callout danger">
     <p>Harassment, discrimination, or intimidation in any form will <strong>not</strong> be tolerated.
-This includes offensive comments, imagery, or behavior related to gender, sexuality, race, religion, disability, or other personal characteristics; disruption of talks, workshops, or hackathon activities; plagiarism or misrepresentation of others’ work; or any violation of university or IBM policies.</p>
+This includes offensive comments, imagery, or behaviour related to gender, sexuality, race, religion, disability, or other personal characteristics; disruption of talks, workshops, or hackathon activities; plagiarism or misrepresentation of others’ work; or any violation of university or IBM policies.</p>
   </div>
 </section>